Janet (album): Singles

 Jackson performing the album's third single, "Again", during her Number Ones, Up Close and Personal tour (2011).

 "That's the Way Love Goes", the album's lead single entered the Billboard Hot 100 at number fourteen and peaked at number one.
 The single was certified gold by the RIAA on November 12, 1993.
 Virgin Records intended for "If" to be the lead single for the album, but Jackson, Jam and Lewis disagreed.
 "That's the Way Love Goes" remained at number one for eight weeks—the most successful chart performance of any member of the Jackson family.
 The single earned a Grammy Award for Best R&B Song.
 "If" was released as the album's second single and peaked at number four on the Hot 100, receiving gold certification on September 28, 1993.
 To promote the album, Jackson performed a medley of the first two singles at the 1993 MTV Video Music Awards.
-"Again", peaked at number one on the Hot 100 on December 11, 1993, and topped the chart for two weeks.
+"Again" peaked at number one on the Hot 100 on December 11, 1993, and topped the chart for two weeks.
 The single was certified gold and then doubled to platinum by the RIAA on December 17, 1993.
-The single earned a nomination at the 66th Academy Awards for Best Original Song, and she also performed the track at the ceremony.
+The single earned a nomination at the 66th Academy Awards for Best Original Song, where she also performed the track.
 "Because of Love" reached number ten, but was not certified by the RIAA.
 "Any Time, Any Place" peaked at number two on the Hot 100 and was certified gold on July 11, 1994.
 "You Want This", the album's final commercial single for the United States, peaked at number eight on the Hot 100 and was awarded gold certification on December 6, 1994.
 The album's hidden track "Whoops Now" was released as a single in selected territories in 1995.